Saved by the 90s

 As of 2014, the band had sold over 100,000 tickets nationwide.
 In 2017, the band played a holiday party for Billboard-Hollywood Reporter Media Group, with the late Cranberries singer Dolores O'Riordan, in what turned out to be her final performance.
 In 2017, the Boston Globe cited their show as having an "improbably eclectic playlist."
-In 2018, AJ McLean from the Backstreet Boys sang a song with Saved by the 90s during an event at San Diego Comic-Con.

 Representation

 The band is currently represented by United Talent Agency.